What are The Best Cordless Hammer Drills?

 It has an al metal locking chuck that provides maximum grip, grip retention, and durability and operated at 31,450 BPM for fast drilling through masonry.
 The REDLITHIUM™ Extended Capacity Battery Pack is connected to an onboard fuel gauge to help you monitor the charge.

 3. Makita XPH07Z LXT Lithium Ion Brush-less Cordless Hammer Driver Drill with Tool, 1/2-Inch Hammer Driver Drill

 This 1/2 inch hammer drill breaks new ground by delivering a full, 1, 090 lbs of torque for the most demanding driving and drilling applications through woods metal and masonry.
 The XPH07M is a workhorse model designed for stability, durability, and ease of use.
 The horizontal handle and pistol design give you all the control you need while the 18V lithium-Ion batteries will give you the fastest charge time so you can spend more time working than waiting for it to work.

 4. Makita XPH012 18V LXT Lithium-Ion Cordless 1/2-Inch Hammer Driver-Drill Kit with One Battery

 The XPH012 delivers remarkable performance and versatility on the job site since you can both run it as a hammer rive-drill or a driver drill, allowing you to carry a single tool on the job instead of two.
-This lightweight and compact hammer drill is relatively powerful thanks to the 18V battery that only needs 30 minutes to charge.
-It is designed with a key-less chuck and a variable 2 speed design (0-400 and 0-1, 500 RPM) and an inbuilt LED light.
+This lightweight and compact hammer drill are relatively powerful thanks to the 18V battery that only needs 30 minutes to charge.
+It is designed with a keyless chuck and a Variable 2-speed design (0-400 and 0-1, 500 RPM) and an inbuilt LED light.